Concurrency and OpenGL ES

-Identifying Whether You Can Benefit from Concurrency
+Deciding Whether You Can Benefit from Concurrency

 Creating a multithreaded app requires significant effort in the design, implementation, and testing of your app.
 Threads also add complexity and overhead.
 Your app may need to copy data so that it can be handed to a worker thread, or multiple threads may need to synchronize access to the same resources.
-Before you attempt to implement concurrency in an OpenGL ES app, first optimize your OpenGL ES code in a single-threaded environment using the techniques described in “OpenGL ES Design Guidelines.”
+Before you attempt to implement concurrency in an OpenGL ES app, optimize your OpenGL ES code in a single-threaded environment using the techniques described in “OpenGL ES Design Guidelines.”
 Focus on achieving great CPU-GPU parallelism first and then assess whether concurrent programming can provide additional performance.

 A good candidate has either or both of the following characteristics:

 The app performs many tasks on the CPU that are independent of OpenGL ES rendering.
 Games, for example, simulate the game world, calculate artificial intelligence from computer-controlled opponents, and play sound.
 You can exploit parallelism in this scenario because many of these tasks are not dependent on your OpenGL ES drawing code.